 These women can look at Martha and think “that was me”, so if viewers clearly love seeing this, why deprive them of that?

 It was a clear challenge to mainstream television executives to make their programs more diverse.

-As Buzzfeed’s Indigenous reporter Allan Clarke has written, in its 27-year history, Home and Away has never featured an Aboriginal character.
 The other big soap cultural export, 30-year-old Neighbours, only employed its first Indigenous actor last year.

 Casting agent Anousha Zarkesh has placed Indigenous actors in productions such as Redfern Now, Mabo, and The Gods of Wheat Street.
 She has also worked with Home and Away.
 She told me in an interview for this article that she was able to cast 200 Indigenous actors in the Redfern Now series.